How do Google Definitions appear at the top of search results?

 5. The number of definitions on a page may be looked at

-The patent application notes that if there are less than a certain number of definitions on a page, all of the definitions from that page may be removed from consideration as results to a definition query.
+The Google definitions patent application notes that if there are less than a certain number of definitions on a page, all of the definitions from that page may be removed from consideration due to a definition query.

 6. Precision versus Recall

-Since there are potentially a lot of documents on the web where definitions can be taken from, the focus of gathering definitions will be upon getting a few good definitions rather than a larger number which might include duplicates or entries which cummulate other definitions.
+Since there are potentially many documents on the web where definitions can be taken from, the focus of gathering definitions will be to get a few good definitions rather than a larger number, including duplicates or entries that accumulate other definitions.

 1. Order of results